meyer1994/fundamentus/README.md

 }
 ```

-This repository was created on 2021-01-17, so I only have information from this
+This repository was created on 2021-02-17, so I only have information from this
 day forward.
-If anyone have historical data from Fundamentus, and is willing
+If anyone has historical data from Fundamentus, and is willing
-to, share it, I will gladly add it to this repo.
+to share it, I will gladly add it to this repo.

 ## Thanks